RANDSUM/randsum-ts/RANDSUM_DICE_NOTATION.md

 })
 ```

+Note: When using custom sides with Randsum Dice Notation, we can only mark sides as single characters.
+When using full options, you can pass in strings of any length!

 #### Custom Sides Caveats and Gotchas

 - Whenever _any_ dice pool leverages custom dice, the `total` of the `RandsumRollResult` will be `0`.